Iced Tea with Lemon Verbena Honey Syrup

 3 tablespoons dried lemon verbena leaves

-In a pitcher, stir in 4 teaspoon of loose leaf tea into 4 cups of old or room temperature water.
+In a pitcher, stir in 4 teaspoons of loose leaf tea into 4 cups of cold or room temperature water.
 Cover and refrigerate for about eight hours or overnight.
-Strain tea leaves and discard or remove tea bags.
+Strain tea leaves or tea bag and discard.